WillMayger/positional-react-animations/README.md

   ```

 #### shadow
-This is a prop of type bool, defingin this prop will create a shadow effect on the contents of the coord component that will move at a different speed.
+This is a prop of type bool, defining this prop will create a shadow effect on the contents of the coord component that will move at a different speed.

 #### intense
 This is a prop of type bool, Adds more depth to the shadows on the coord.